alessandroMazza1989/KPwikiJsTest/certification/tibco/bw/6/AdminiStartion.md

 b. to synch data directly between a machine without a third component
 c. **to synch data directly between a machine and a datastore managed by AppSpaces**
 d. to synch data directly between machines in separate admin domains

+# Bwadmin

+## Comando bwadmin per upload di un archivio su uno specifico path all'interno di un dominio.
+Risposta: bwadmin upload -d myDomain -path <relative_path> application.ear bwadmin upload -d myDomain C:/<path>/application.ear (-replace se esiste gia) in questo modo l'ear viene caricato sulla directory di default BW_HOME/domains/domain_name/archives
+## In modalità local chi gestisce le entità a runtime?
+Risposta: bwadmin
+## Quale entità runtime viene utilizzata per creare runtime entity in ambiente enterprise?
+Risposta: bwadmin
+## How do you create runtime entities with the deployment mode set to local?
+Create the runtime entities while installing the product.
+Local mode uses default runtime entities created by the bwagent.
+Use TIBCO Enterprise Administrator to create runtime entities.
+**Use BwAdmin to create runtime entities**
+## You have configured your bwagent to run in enterprise mode.
+What are the two different utilities that you can use to deploy your application? (chose two)
+TIBCO Administrator
+bwdesign
+bwinstall
+**TIBCO Enterprise Administrator**
+**bwadmin**
+## You have two machines configured in an agent network.
+A domain and AppSpace span across both machines.
+Each machine had a single AppNode, which is part of the same AppSpace.
+Which utility allows you to deploy an application to the AppSpace so that it runs on each AppNode?
+bwinstall
+bwdesign
+bwdesign
+**bwadmin**
+## Which three statements are true about bwadmin backup and restore commands in an enterprise mode? (choose three)
+**The backup command exports the current state of the environment to a command file.**
+The bwadmin backup command and the bwadmin restore command are complementary.
+**The restore command restores the file system of a bwagent to the state of the persistent datastore.**
+**The bwadmin backup command and the bwadmin restore commad are not complementary.**
+The backup command exports the current state of the environment to a datastore.
+The restore command restores the file system of a bwagent to the least checkpoint state of a datastore.

+## Which three tasks can be performed using bwadmin tool?
+(Choose three)

+a.
+Validating the workspace
+b. **Deployng and managing applications**
+c.
+Generating EAR file
+d. **Creating runtime entities**
+e. **Addressing different bwagent networks**